Let’s take a stroll down Daisy Lane… it will make you SMILE!

 Honestly, I know nothing about flowers beyond that some of them are pretty.
 There are very few varieties that I can identify and the only flowers we have around our house are ones that someone else planted and I don’t touch them because if I did, they would die.

-So I’ll stick to the paper variety like the pretty daisies in the new Daisy Lane Bundle from Stampin’ Up!® I love a stamp image that has a coordinating punch and that’s exactly what’s going on with this daisy card.
+So I’ll stick to the paper variety like the pretty daisies in the Daisy Lane stamp set from Stampin’ Up!® I love a stamp image that has a coordinating punch and that’s exactly what’s going on with this daisy card.
+The Medium Daisy punch will perfectly punch out your stamped daisies.

 Card Making Tips: